 A spread in cents is easy to read wrong, because the same number means very different things at different prices.
 A 3¢ spread on a market trading at 50¢ is small — about six percent of the price.
 The same 3¢ spread on a 6¢ longshot is half the price.
 You'd need the market to move dramatically in your favour just to break even on the cost of entry.

-That's why Edge Radar shows spread as a percentage of price, not just in cents — so you can compare the real cost of entry across markets at very different price levels.
+That's why PrismTick shows spread as a percentage of price, not just in cents — so you can compare the real cost of entry across markets at very different price levels.

 How to use it